mfpiccolo/convert/readme.md

 > Note:  Working on setting up CI

 #### Benchmarks
-For a pull request, not concerning safety, to be merged the benchmarks must be at least as fast as the existing benchmark.
+For a non-safety pull request to be merged a new benchmark must be provided or the existing benchmarks must be at least as fast.

 Current Benchmarks
 -------------
 #### Rust Benchmarks